-My high school partnered with a technology company and had the tech employees mentor our math classes.
-They shared real world examples about how math was being applied in their industry.
-Business leaders must help train an educated workforce in mission critical areas like engineering and health care.
-As an entrepreneur, I’m confident that my kids can have a brighter future here because EKCO is uniting business leaders, parents and teachers to work together.
+Business leaders must help train an educated workforce in mission-critical areas like engineering and health care.
+We are working together to ensure that all Oklahoma kids can have a brighter future because EKCO is uniting business leaders, parents, and teachers to work together.

 At EKCO, we encourage a proactive view of the education environment to recruit talent.